solvedem/PERT-Diagram-Creator/README.md

 [![pert9.jpg](https://s17.postimg.org/6kodbpja7/pert9.jpg)](https://postimg.org/image/67wz5j10b/)

+#### Final Output:

+The critical path's nodes will be highlighted in blue.
+The time it takes to for a node to be completed from the start of the project is shown to the lower left of each node.

+Click the button in the buttom right to quit.

 #### Note:

 When drawing arrows, the program will not be affected by any clicks outside of a circle.
 However, the program will allow you to make illogical diagrams.
 Examples of these include arrows pointing backwards, circular projects, nodes that point to themselves, etc. If a logical evaluation is desired, a logical diagram must be drawn.